Thank you! Your submission has been received!

 • Foster collaboration - all teams within the company should be aware of the security risks involving their activities and be a part of the effort to create a secure working environment.

-• Set milestones - change doesn’t happen overnight, so a roadmap towards security best practices within the organization must be created.
+• Set milestones - change doesn’t happen overnight, so a roadmap towards security best practices within the organisation must be created.

 • Ensure security practices are followed and become an integral part of the development process without compromising performance.